 In this post, I'm going to detail the outcome of this web migration as well as the challenges faced during the process.

-During the first call with the client and the two other agencies working on this project, I asked if the web migration could be delayed a couple of weeks since 2 days is not enough time for me to do all the required SEO planning.
+During the first call with the client and the two other agencies working on this project, I asked if the web migration could be delayed a couple of weeks since 2 days is not enough time for me (or any other SEO!) to do all the required SEO planning.

 After 1 hour of negotiations, the client accepted to delay the web migration 3 days more.
-Now I had 5 days to assess the SEO impact and plan the redirects implementations.
+Now I had 5 days to assess the SEO impact and plan the redirects implementations ASAP.

-First, I crawled the website with Sitebulb and found several duplicated product pages.
-There were product pages for each category: “/product-category-x”, and finally the “original” product URL: “/products/product-x”.
+First, I crawled the website with Sitebulb and found several duplicated product pages (something to be expected when working with Shopify sites).
+There were product pages for each category: "/product-category-x/product-y", and finally the "original" product URL: "/products/product-x".

-The site had a discounts page which listed the products that currently have a discount.
-These products had also a duplicated URL that looked like this: “/collections/discounts/product-category-x/product-x”.
+The site had a discounts page that listed the products that currently have a discount.
+These products had also a duplicated URL that looked like this: "/collections/discounts/product-category-x/product-x".

 Similarly, the featured products that appeared on the home page had a URL that looked like this: "/collections/homepage/product-category-x/product-x".